By Ilaria Carofiglio

 To help you equip your business with the right WhatsApp Business tools, here's my checklist of 11 things you should make sure your platform offers:

-11 must-haves in a WhatsApp Business platform
+11 must-haves in your WhatsApp Business platform

 1. Sales and marketing as well as support 💰